jlipps/async-showcase/README.md

 want to skip to the [list of projects](#alternatives) or the [description of callback issues](#issues).

-Note that despite the rather whimsical word "shootout" in the title of this project, this is is meant to be an informational, not a competitive, guide to all the approaches to flow control on offer.
+Note that this is is meant to be an informational, not a competitive, guide to all the approaches to flow control on offer.

 Background